IBM/mmbop/README.md

 };
 ```

-If you are running BIND version 9.11.0 or later and wish to take advantage of the catalog zone feature (allowing you to automatically update secondary nameservers with the new zones you have created), the appropriate configuration is require on both the primary and secondary server(s).
+If you are running BIND version 9.11.0 or later and wish to take advantage of the catalog zone feature (allowing you to automatically update secondary nameservers with the new zones you have created), the appropriate configuration is required on both the primary and secondary server(s).

 Primary (for example sake, this has IP 10.1.1.1):
 ```